dotnet/docs/docs/core/tools/dotnet-workload-sets.md

 * [.NET 8.0.400 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or later.

-  In 8.0.400 SDK, the `dotnet workload` commands are in workload set update mode only when it's explicitly selected.
-Starting in [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0), `dotnet workload` commands are in workload set update mode by default.
+  In 8.0.400 SDK, the `dotnet workload` commands are in workload-set update mode only when it's explicitly selected.
+Starting in [.NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0), `dotnet workload` commands are in workload-set update mode by default.

 ## "Pin" the install command